A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 4LSAB Multi-Agency Fire Safety Framework

-Review the Multi-Agency Fire Safety Framework (PDF, Jan 2025)
+Review the Multi-Agency Fire Safety Framework (Jan 2025)

 Watch the 4LSAB Multi-Agency Fire Safety Framework launch video